myselfshravan/AI-Meal-Planner/README.md

 - Selection of user food preferences and allergies/restrictions
 - Generation of meal plans for breakfast, lunch, and dinner within the target calorie ranges
 - Creative naming and description of meals using natural language generation
-- Meal Generation using Anthropic's Claude AI assistant
+- Meal Generation using Anthropic Claude AI assistant

 ## Technology